-Toward that last one, the company is poised to introduce its first fully electric vehicle for the U.S. market.
+Toward that last one, the company has introduced its first fully electric vehicle for the U.S. market.
 Based on the all-new seventh generation Golf platform, the Volkswagen e-Golf was designed from the beginning to be an electric model.
 Taking advantage of Volkswagen’s new Modular Transverse Matrix architecture (MQB), the electric powertrain and battery pack are seamlessly integrated into the car.

 Thing is, others are not sitting idly by while VW makes determined strides toward dominating the automotive marketplace.
-Going on sale in late 2014, the e-Golf will find itself offered against a rather formidable array of competitors.
+The e-Golf now finds itself offered against a rather formidable array of competitors.